HAMSTERS SOUTH AFRICA

 This may or may not be unpleasant for your hamster's keen sense of smell, so we suggest that you decompress all, or the amount you're going to need, and air it out for a few days before using.

-UNFORTUNATELY WE CAN THEREFORE NOT CONFIDENTLY RECOMMEND
+UNFORTUNATELY WE CAN NOT CONFIDENTLY RECOMMEND

-CAREFRESH OR CHIPSI CAREFRESH FOR NOW :'(
+CAREFRESH OR CHIPSI CAREFRESH BATCHES PRIOR TO FEB'23.

 Not seen very often, but in case you come across them, the bags are only 100g and 300g and therefore, per calculation, works out to be more expensive than the other beddings above.